Why This Methodology Exists

 |

-Broadly applicable.
+Tutorial-style content-structure steps.
+Marketer-friendly, introductory depth. | Broadly applicable.
 Marketer-friendly accessibility. | Individual practitioner focus.
 No operating model. | Steps present.
 Tutorial-style progression. | Discusses monitoring approaches.
-Not enterprise architecture. | No formal triage model. | Publisher guidance with research citations. |
+Not enterprise architecture. | Optimization focus only.
+No crisis or risk management. | No formal triage model. | Publisher guidance with research citations. |

 The Distinction That Matters